HardlyDifficult/Tutorials/Chapter2.md

 Nothing yet.
 This script enables movement, but requires a separate controller to function.

-A controller will set the desiredWalkDirection, then every FixedUpdate WalkMovement turn that into horizontal velocity on the rigidbody while preseving any vertical velocity (so not to interfere with gravity).
+A controller (created in the next section) will set the desiredWalkDirection, then every FixedUpdate WalkMovement turn that into horizontal velocity on the rigidbody while preseving any vertical velocity (so not to interfere with gravity).

 <hr></details>
 <details><summary>What's a controller?
 Why not read input here?</summary>